Jellyfish Stings: Hi-tech Microinjections

 How does jellyfish sting?

-A. Stimulants from the skin initiate discharge process.
+A. Stimulants from the skin initiate the discharge process.

 D. A tubule follows the shaft and injects poison into the body.